s1awek/stock-director/README.md

 1. Upload the `wp-stock-director` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to the 'Stock Status Settings' under the WooCommerce menu to configure your stock status messages.
+3. Navigate to the 'Stock Status' to configure your stock status messages.

 ## Configuration

-After installation, go to WooCommerce > Stock Status Settings in your WordPress dashboard.
+After installation, 'Stock Status' in your WordPress dashboard.
 Here, you can:

 - Add new stock quantity ranges.
 - Set the corresponding stock status message for each range.